Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 We would get a list of `adapters` from an `instance`.

-We need to update our `Renderer` struct and it's implementation a bit for this.
+We need to update our `Renderer` struct, and it's implementation a bit for this.

 ```rs